StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 and visiting researchers with passions for mathematical physics and physical oceanography.
-As a mentor, I aim to nurture a talent for diving deep into the fundamentals of ocean physics and for creatively uncovering their impacts on ocean circulation and climate.
+As a mentor, I aim to nurture a talent for diving deep into the fundamentals of ocean physics and for creatively uncovering their impacts on ocean circulation.
 I support open and honest working relations and aim for an environment where scientific understanding and insights emerge from questions posed in a trusting and non-judgmental space.

 <br> <br>